Skip to main content

 Marin Water is currently developing the designs of the proposed spillway raise, conducting the environmental review of the project, and coordinating with regulatory agencies and potentially affected landowners.

-Public comment on the scope of the environmental review and Notice of Preparation will run from April 30, 2025 until 5:00 p.m., June 4, 2025.
+Public comment on the scope of the environmental review and Notice of Preparation will run from April 30, 2025 and until 5:00 p.m., August 4, 2025.

 Planning & Design: Summer 2024 - Spring 2026